tendermint/tendermint/spec/light-client/accountability/README.md

 It took me 0 days  0 hours 56 min 38 sec
 ```

-This usually takes longer than simulation execution, as bounded model
+This usually takes longer than randomized symbolic execution, as bounded model
-checking checks **all** symbolic executions up to the given length,
+checking checks **all** symbolic executions up to the given length, as
-as opposite to a **fixed number** of symbolic executions.
+opposite to a **fixed number** of symbolic executions.

 #### Agreement holds true when 1 out of 4 validators is faulty